 Even though you’ll only need about a cup of pecans for the cobbler, go ahead and make the full batch.
 You can use some for garnish when you serve the cobbler.
 Or, you know, you could just eat them.
 That definitely works, too.

 This cobbler is a bit thicker and, well, sturdier than most cobblers.
 You can easily cut it into squares instead of just scooping it.
 It’s still nice and gooey, which is the whole point of a cobbler, right?
-Ice cream is a traditional cobbler topping, but I highly recommend a dollop of vanilla bean whipped cream.
+Ice cream is a traditional cobbler topping, and you can’t go wrong pairing it with this cobbler.
+But I highly recommend a dollop of vanilla bean whipped cream.
 So, so good.

 For more summer dessert ideas, see my Summer Baking Collection!

 - 3 & 1/4 cups all-purpose flour, divided